-If you do not see this window simply select the Help -> Welcome to Xcode menu option to display it.
+If you do not see this window simply select the Window -> Welcome to Xcode menu option to display it.

 From within this window click on the option to Create a new Xcode project.
-This will display the New Project window where we are able to select a template matching the type of project we want to develop:
+This will display the main Xcode 4 project window together with the New Project panel where we are able to select a template matching the type of project we want to develop: